tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 While the command-line interface is quite powerful, sometimes you want the immediate visual satisfaction that desktop apps provide.
 Now there is a way to quickly compare changes to prototypes against a chosen build.
 No network connection required to edit builds and run simulations.

-Don't be fooled by the pretty point-click-or-tap interface.
+Don't be fooled by the pretty point-and-click interface.
 There are plenty of user-friendly keyboard accelerators for navigating the app quickly.

 #### <a name='BuildImage'></a>Build Image